fastplotlib/fastplotlib/CONTRIBUTING.md

 ![image](https://github.com/kushalkolar/fastplotlib/assets/9403332/82612021-37b2-48dd-b7e4-01a919535c17)

 2. Clone the repo and install according to the development instructions.
-Replace the `YOUR_ACCOUNT` in the repo URL to the fork on your account:
+Replace the `YOUR_ACCOUNT` in the repo URL to the fork on your account.
+Note that fastplotlib uses [git-lfs](https://git-lfs.com) for storing large files, so you will need to [install it](https://github.com/git-lfs/git-lfs#installing) before cloning the repo.

 ```bash
 git clone https://github.com/YOUR_ACCOUNT/fastplotlib.git